 Choose a CMS (content management system)

 It powers 36% of all the websites on the internet.
-It’s great when customizing your blog, and when you want to add features through different plugins.
+And it’s great when customizing your blog, and when you want to add features through different plugins.
 It is a bit complicated to understand and navigate in the beginning, but the many functions and monetization benefits outweigh the steep learning curve.